-Make sure that those three (3) interfaces are in an Enabled state for the persistence to occur.
+Make sure that those three interfaces are in an enabled state for the persistence to occur.
 We also need to set the Default Gateway which will generally be the gateway of the management network.

-Finally, from Status Services, restart the haproxy httpd.portal, dhcpd, iptables, pfdhcplistener, pfdns services.
+Finally, from Status-Services, restart the haproxy-portal, httpd.portal, pfdhcp, iptables, pfdhcplistener, pfdns services.